Lithill/Brain-Worms/README.md

 ## Features

-The website is comprised of one page.
+The website is made up of one page.
 This page has the following features:

 * Game buttons:
    * Play button, which starts the game.
 Buttons is greyed out whilst overlays are visible, or game is playing.